nicklockwood/iVersion/README.txt

 remindPeriod - How long the app should wait before reminding a user of a new version after they select the "remind me later" option.
 A value of zero means the app will remind the user every launch.
 Note that this value supersedes the check period, so once a reminder is set, the app won't check for new releases during the reminder period, even if new version are released in the meantime.

-newInThisVersionTitle - The title displayed for features in the current version (i.e. features in the local version s plist file).
+inThisVersionTitle - The title displayed for features in the current version (i.e. features in the local version s plist file).

-newVersionAvailableTitle - The title displayed when iVersion detects a new version of the app has appeared in the remote versions plist.
+updateAvailableTitle - The title displayed when iVersion detects a new version of the app has appeared in the remote versions plist.

 versionLabelFormat - The format string for the release notes version separators.
 This should include a %@ placeholder for the version number, e.g "Version %@".